Judiciary of Greece: Administrative justice

 The judicial control of an administrative act goes either on its merits or not.
 The administrative acts of the first case are appealed against with the legal remedies of the recourse or of the suit and they belong to the jurisdiction of the Administrative Courts (of First Instance and of Appeal), while all the other administrative acts are appealed against with the legal remedy of the writ of annulment and they belong to the jurisdiction either of the Council of State or of the Administrative Court of Appeal.

 The control of these acts has to do with matters of legality, namely whether they are issued in accordance with the Constitution and the laws.
 At second and final instance, the Council of State is always competent to judge these acts.
 The decisions of all the administrative courts may be appealed against with a writ of certiorari, which is judged by the Council of State.

-The Chamber of Accounts is also a supreme administrative court, whose jurisdiction is limited in certain particular areas (e.g., disputes between the state and the civil servants concerning their pensions).
+The Court of Audit is also a supreme administrative court, whose jurisdiction is limited in certain particular areas (e.g., disputes between the state and the civil servants concerning their pensions).
 Its decisions are irrevocable and out of the control of the Council of State.